tdhock/tdhock.github.io/_posts/2024-06-20-directions.md

 ## Parking

-You can park in any of the parking lots with a yellow sign (the yellow sign is often at the entrace to the parking lot, not on the space itself).
+You can park in any of the parking lots with a yellow sign (the yellow sign is often at the entrance to the parking lot, not on the space itself).
 Closest and easiest to find are D1, D7, and D8 (which can be seen on the map above as P pins on the right where red lines begin).
 [Here is a link to the D8 parking pin in google